-Civil War Event
+Jefferson Civil War Days

 Join us for Jefferson's Pilgrimage and Civil War Weekend May 5 through May 7, 2017.

-Re-enactors can camp free at Diamond Don RV Park with lots of space, trees and plenty of amenities for re-enactors, including free WIFI, water, hay, split wood, restrooms and showers.
-Re-enactor registration fee is $8, per military or civilian reenactor and includes military camping, noon-day meals and Saturday evening dinner and ball.
-Limited RV sites with water and electric are available to re-enactors in the Navy Battle for $20, per night.
+Re-enactors can camp free at Diamond Don RV Park with lots of space, trees and plenty of amenities for re-enactors, including free WIFI, water, hay, split wood, restrooms, showers and powder bounty - wagons, guns and cannons.
+Registration fee is $8, per military or civilian reenactor and includes military camping, noon-day meals, Saturday evening dinner and ball.
+Limited RV sites with water and electric are available to re-enactors for $20, per night.
 Call Melissa for reservations.
 903-742-2041.
-Participation in train battles on Saturday and Sunday is required in order to receive these reenactor amenities.
+Participation in the main battles and train skirmishes on Saturday and Sunday is required in order to receive these reenactor amenities.
 All reenactors are encouraged to particiapte in Friday's Day of Learning-Living History.
 For those with physical limitations, you can participate in the train skirmishes right from your campsite along the Big Cypress Bayou.

 Friday, May 5, there will be a Day of Learning for school groups, sponsored by the Marion County Chamber of Commerce, to draw attention to the history and romance of the Civil War way of life.
 The Living History Camps will demonstrate Camp Life and Military Activities and includes a live steam train ride aboard the Historic Jefferson Railway as the story of The Andrews Raid unfolds alongside the Big Cypress Bayou.
 See a gunboat with real live cannons.
-Visit Diamond Don Gator Pit with fourteen live gators and see ruins from the 1800’s.
-Price for Living History is $3 per student; train ride is $5 per student.
+Visit Diamond Don Gator Pit with live gators and see ruins from the 1800’s.
+Price for Living History is $3 per student; train ride is additional $5 per student.

 Famous campaigns were planned and conducted for the primary purpose of capturing or destroying railroad lines of value to the enemy.
 On the morning of April 12, 1862, the most famous locomotive of the Civil War, the General, was hijacked by the Union civilian spy, James J. Andrews, and his men.
 After a nail-biting eight hours and 87 miles, the Southerners captured the General, James Andrews and several of his men.